 A Resident shall receive paid leave to sit the following examinations:

-Residents will not be scheduled on call three (3) weeks prior to their written or oral components of their Royal College Subspecialty Exam or College of Family Physician Exam.
-The remaining week of the twenty eight (28) day rotation will not incur additional on call as a result.
+Residents will not be scheduled on call three (3) weeks prior to each of their written and oral components of their Royal College Subspecialty Exam or College of Family Physician Exam.
+The remaining week of the twenty-eight (28) day rotation will not incur additional on call as a result.

 Leave for any reason specified in Articles 13.1 to 13.5 inclusive shall not be deducted from regular vacation entitlement.

-Residents shall be entitled to a minimum of thirty-six (36) consecutive hours leave with no loss of pay to move from one (1) location to another when involved in training provided through the College of Medicine.
+Residents shall be entitled to a minimum of thirty-six (36) consecutive hours leave immediately prior to the commencement of a training program, elective, or fellowship which requires a move from one (1) location to another.

-Upon request a resident may be granted leave with pay for up to two (2) days in any calendar year.
+Upon request a resident may be granted leave with pay for up to two (2) days in any academic year.
 This leave is intended for situations that need to be attended to but may or may not normally be scheduled in advance.
 In emergent situations, the Resident will inform their supervisor as soon as possible regarding the need to take such a leave.
-In non-emergent situations, the Resident shall consult in advance with their Program Director to obtain approval.
+In non-emergent situations, the Resident shall consult in advance with their Program Director.
+Requests may be denied for operational reasons.